As a website owner, you sure want to have a way to publish eye-catching announcements and stay confident your visitors won’t miss them.

 Now, here is how to add an announcement bar to a website

-- Open your Getsitecontrol dashboard
+- Sign in to your Getsitecontrol dashboard.

-- On the Content tab enter your message to website visitors and add the URL of the page you want to open when someone hits the button
+- On the Content tab enter your message to website visitors and add the URL of the page you want to open when someone hits the button.

-- Save the widget and activate it
+- Save the widget using the Save & close button and activate it on the website.

 Notification bar examples